volojs/volo/README.md

 # volo

-A command line JavaScript tool to set up JavaScript-based projects.
+A command line JavaScript tool for JavaScript-based projects.
 It likes GitHub.

-The basic tool is a generic command completion tool -- you can create new commands that volo can run, and you can use commands others have created.
+The basic tool is a generic command completion tool -- you can create new commands for volo, and you can use commands others have created.

-By default, volo.js knows how to:
+By default, volo knows how to:

 * [create a new web project](https://github.com/volojs/volo/blob/master/volo/create/doc.md)
 * [add scripts for a web project from the command line](https://github.com/volojs/volo/blob/master/volo/add/doc.md)